LPTrGiang/fcj-workshop-template-main--1-/content/5-Workshop/5.4-S3-onprem/5.4.1-prepare/_index.md

 pre : " <b> 5.4.1 </b> "
 ---

-To prepare for this part of the workshop you will need to:
+To prepare for this part of the workshop, you will need to:
-+ Deploying a CloudFormation stack
++ Deploy a CloudFormation stack
-+ Modifying a VPC route table.
++ Modify a VPC route table

 These components work together to simulate on-premises DNS forwarding and name resolution.

+---

 #### Deploy the CloudFormation stack

-The CloudFormation template will create additional services to support an on-premises simulation:
+The CloudFormation template creates additional services required to simulate an on-premises environment:

-+ One Route 53 Private Hosted Zone that hosts Alias records for the PrivateLink S3 endpoint
++ A Route 53 Private Hosted Zone that hosts Alias records for the PrivateLink S3 endpoint
-+ One Route 53 Inbound Resolver endpoint that enables "VPC Cloud" to resolve inbound DNS resolution requests to the Private Hosted Zone
++ A Route 53 **Inbound Resolver endpoint** that allows **VPC Cloud** to resolve inbound DNS queries to the Private Hosted Zone
-+ One Route 53 Outbound Resolver endpoint that enables "VPC On-prem" to forward DNS requests for S3 to "VPC Cloud"
++ A Route 53 **Outbound Resolver endpoint** that allows **VPC On-prem** to forward DNS queries for S3 to **VPC Cloud**
 ![route 53 diagram](/images/5-Workshop/5.4-S3-onprem/route53.png)

 1. Click the following link to open the [AWS CloudFormation console](https://us-east-1.console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/quickcreate?templateURL=https://s3.amazonaws.com/reinvent-endpoints-builders-session/R53CF.yaml&stackName=PLOnpremSetup).
 The required template will be pre-loaded into the menu.
 Accept all default and click Create stack.